 Why should you go electric?

-Almost all mainstream cars manufacturers now offer electric vehicles.
-There are currently over 100 part or fully electric vehicles available in the UK, and with the changes to the upcoming 2020/21 company car takes rates heavily favouring low emission vehicles, many fleet managers are looking into deploying electric vehicles into their fleet.
+Almost all mainstream car manufacturers now offer electric vehicles.
+There are currently over 400 part or fully electric vehicles available in the UK, and with the changes to the upcoming 2020/21 company car tax rates heavily favouring low emission vehicles, many fleet managers are looking at deploying electric vehicles into their fleet.

-Setting up a choice list can already be a challenging task, but now trying to inculde electric vehicles aswell can make this task even harder, With our complete EV guide, we can help you throughout this process.
+Setting up a choice list can already be a challenging task, but now trying to include electric vehicles as well can make this task even harder.
+At Ogilvie, we encouraged our colleagues to be early adopters so we've gained valuable experience in Electric vehicles.
+We can help guide you through this new technology using our collective experience of different plug-in and fully electric vehicles.

 Benefits of electric vehicles